logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/optical-character-recognition/if-text-not-exists/_index.md

     The above figure illustrates the active area that applies when both the window and control arguments have been specified \(establishing a picture control as the active UI element\), and rect = 80, 30. \(That is, left=80, top=30, and width and height are allowed to assume their default values.\) Note that, in this case, the active area and the rect area are the same, but that is not always the case. \(See Notes below.\)

-    **Note:** Any of the four sub-arguments of rect may be omitted, but all values must maintain their comma-delimited places to ensure correct assignment.\(For example, setting rect to \(, , 100, 50\) specifies an active area of width=100, height=50, whose top-left corner coincides with that of the active UI element.\)
+{{<note>}} Any of the four sub-arguments of rect may be omitted, but all values must maintain their comma-delimited places to ensure correct assignment.\(For example, setting rect to \(, , 100, 50\) specifies an active area of width=100, height=50, whose top-left corner coincides with that of the active UI element.\)

 -   **text**